 Do you want to ace your GRE test?
-Are you wondering how to get the perfect score in GRE Math?
+Are you wondering how to get the perfect GRE Math score?

 Don’t worry, you have come to the right place!
 We’ve got the cheat sheet ready.
-You can easily crack GRE Math with these 7 secret tips and tricks that we are sharing:
+You can easily crack the GRE Math section with these 7 secret tips and tricks that we are sharing:

 No matter how scared you have been of Math in your previous academic years, practicing can help you succeed in the GRE exam.
 It is advised that you start practicing for the test at least six months prior to your actual test date.
 Even if that seems impractical to you, it is crucial that you start practicing as early as possible.